 Choose A Type of Coconut Oil

-There are many different types of coconut oil on the market today, the three most common being unrefined coconut oil, refined coconut oil, and MCT coconut oil.
+There are many different types of coconut oil on the market today, the three most common being unrefined coconut oil, refined coconut oil, and MCT oil.

 It is ultimately your decision on which type of oil you want to infuse, but here are some important considerations when making your decision.